surya-kiran27/cache-api-challenge/README.md

 ## Additional information

-1) When the cache is full, entries are deleted in LIFO(Last in first out) manner
+1) When the cache is full, entries are deleted in FIFO(First in first out) manner

 2) Cache's TTL is reset after every read/hit